mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 scrubber_components.register("title_case", func=title_case)
 ```

-Users can add whatever scrubbing functions they want.
-For development purposes, we can start by creating custom functions, and, if we use them a lot, migrate them to the permanent registry.

 !!! important
     To use a custom scrubbing function, you must register it _before_ you call `load_component()` or `load_components()`.